This Is Christmas (Luther Vandross album)

-This Is Christmas is the first Christmas album by American singer Luther Vandross.
-It was released on October 18, 1995, by Epic Records.
-Produced by Vandross along with Nat Adderley Jr. and Marcus Miller, the album received mixed to negative reviews from music critics and peaked at number 28 on the US Billboard 200 and number 4 at both Billboard's Top Holiday Albums and Top R&B/Hip-Hop Albums.
-A steady seller throughout the Christmas season, it was eventually certified platinum by the Recording Industry Association of America (RIAA), exceeding physical sales of 1,000,000 copies in 2002.
+This Is Christmas is the tenth studio album by American singer Luther Vandross.
+It was released on October 18, 1995, by LV Records and Epic Records.
+The follow-up to Songs (1994), it marked the singer's first Christmas album.
+Produced by Vandross along with Nat Adderley Jr. and Marcus Miller, This Is Christmas consists of ten tracks, featuring seven original songs and three cover versions of Christmas standards and carols, including a duet with Darlene Love.

+The album received polaryizing reviews from music critics.
+It peaked at number 28 on the US Billboard 200 and number 4 on both Billboard's Top Holiday Albums and Top R&B/Hip-Hop Albums.
+Being a steady seller throughout the Christmas season, it was eventually certified platinum in 2002 by the Recording Industry Association of America (RIAA).
+In 2002, Sony Music released six of the album's tracks, along with two spiritual tracks from the same era, on the compilation album, Home for Christmas.